deficollective/deficollective.github.io/content/english/blog/introducing-defiscan.md

 - At least 7 signers
 - At least 50% threshold
-- At least 51% non-team signers
+- At least 51% non-insider signers
 - Signers are publicly announced (with name or pseudonym)

 While the requirements defined here are opinionated, they have proven meaningful and practical.
 Similar setups are found across a number of matured DeFi systems and are, in fact, used by L2beat’s requirement for Stage 1 rollups.